syncfusion-content/xamarin-docs/Xamarin/SfListView/Item-Size-Customization.md

 SfListView allows you to customize the size of item on demand by [SfListView.QueryItemSize](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~QueryItemSize_EV.html) event.
 This event is raised whenever items come to view.
 You can customize the size of a particular item on demand by using the item index.

-## Autofit the items based on content
+## AutoFit the items based on content

 SfListView allows you to dynamically adjust the size of items based on content loaded in the [SfListView.ItemTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~ItemTemplate.html) by defining the [SfListView.AutoFitMode](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~AutoFitMode.html) property.
 SfListView has two types of AutoFitMode as listed below,

-* Height - Autofit the item based on it's content and consider the height of the item when vertical [SfListView.Orientation](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~Orientation.html).
+* Height - AutoFit the item based on it's content and consider the height of the item when vertical [SfListView.Orientation](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~Orientation.html).
 For horizontal orientation, consider the width of the item.
-If [SfListView.GridLayout](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.GridLayout.html), after autofit all items in a row, it will take the maximum item height in that row and applies to all other items in the row.
+If [SfListView.GridLayout](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.GridLayout.html), after AutoFit all items in a row, it will take the maximum item height in that row and applies to all other items in the row.
 * None - SfListView items are layout by [SfListView.ItemSize](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~ItemSize.html).

 The following code example illustrates how to customize the item size based on content.